 Understanding Saint Kitts and Nevis Weather Year-Round

 Saint Kitts and Nevis, twin islands in the Lesser Antilles, enjoy a tropical climate that remains warm and inviting throughout the year.
-Temperatures stay relatively consistent, ranging from 26°C79°F in the cooler months to 29°C84°F during the hottest periods.
-However, rainfall, humidity, and hurricane risk vary dramatically depending on the season, making some months significantly more appealing than others for different types of travelers.
+Average temperatures stay relatively consistent, with daytime highs from 29°C84°F in winter to 31°C88°F in summer and overnight lows between 23°C73°F and 26°C79°F. However, rainfall, humidity, and hurricane risk vary depending on the season, making some months significantly more appealing than others for different types of travelers.

 Peak Season: December to April